 Why StarCoast is a relaxed beach sky hunt, not a lecture.
 If the video does not load, watch it on YouTube.

 Hey, I'm Stephen.
-On a clear night I'm the guy on the beach with the telescope, a green laser tracing the constellations, the sky app glowing red, and a stubborn streak about whether the Gulf is going to give us a real window tonight or not.
+On a clear night I'm the guy on the beach with the telescope, a green laser tracing the constellations, the Stellarium sky-app view glowing red, and a stubborn streak about whether the Gulf is going to give us a real window tonight or not.

 My background runs in two strange lanes.
 I studied nuclear physics at Auburn and built a career in data science and statistics, which is why StarCoast runs on proprietary weather models that track Gulf cloud sweeps instead of crossed fingers.
 I also started training in photography at 15 under Pulitzer Prize-winning photographer Ken Elkins, assisting on news, commercial, and portrait shoots.
 The analytics brain and the visual brain have been arguing ever since.